mchmarny/dctl/docs/IMPORT.md

 # dctl - import

-The `dctl` CLI comes with an embedded [sqlite](https://www.sqlite.org/index.html) database.
 The following data import operations are currently supported:

-* `events` - Imports GitHub org/repo event data (PRs, comments, issues, etc)
+* `events` - Imports GitHub repo event data (PRs, comments, issues, etc)
 * `affiliations` - Updates imported developer entity/identity with CNCF and GitHub data
-* `names` - Updates imported developer names with Apache Foundation data
+* `substitutions` - Create a global data substitute (e.g. standardize location or entity name)
 * `updates` - Update all previously imported org, repos, and affiliations

+The `dctl` CLI comes with an embedded [sqlite](https://www.sqlite.org/index.html) database.
+All imported data is persisted locally so all your queries are fast and subsequent imports only download the new data.

 ## Import GitHub Events